GStreamer/gstreamer/markdown/design/negotiation.md

 * Who decides what format to use?
-    - src pad always decides, by convention. sinkpad can suggest a format by putting it high in the caps query result GstCaps.
+    - src pad always decides, by convention. sinkpad can suggest a format by putting it high in the caps query result `GstCaps`.
     - since the src decides, it can always choose something that it can do, so this step can only fail if the sinkpad stated it could accept something while later on it couldn't.